 Upon receiving the approval and the necessary funding, the research will commence immediately.

-Works cited
+Works Cited

 Amit, Sajid.
 "Long read: coronavirus and the Bangladesh economy: navigating the global COVID-19 shutdown."
 South Asia@ LSE (2020).

 Bartik, Alexander W., et al. "The impact of COVID-19 on small business outcomes and expectations."
 Proceedings of the National Academy of Sciences 117.30 (2020): 17656-17666.